ecoscape-earth/ecoscape-layers/README.md

 For the command line, view argument options with `ecoscape_layers --help`.

-For use as a module, there is a general runner function `generate_layers` in `layers_runner.py` that can be used.
-For more control over the generation process, `layers.py` provides code for the various classes and functions used by `generate_layers`.
-Illustrative notebook examples of using these classes and functions can be found in the `tests` directory.
+For use as a module, there is a main function `generate_layers` in `layers.py` that can be used for generating layers. `layers.py` also includes the code for the various classes and functions used by `generate_layers`.

 ### Arguments